-Reaching 12 to 18 inches high and 18 to 24 inches wide, this classic cultivar sports gray-green foliage.
-Highly aromatic, the foliage makes excellent sachets, potpourri, and more.
-It is heavenly to brush against in the garden, releasing its scent most strongly when touched.
+Reaching 12 to 18 inches high and 18 to 24 inches wide with gray-green foliage and bloomstalks that can reach a foot long, Munstead is highly aromatic -- the foliage makes excellent sachets, potpourri, and more.
+It is heavenly to brush against in the garden, releasing its scent most strongly when touched!

-In midsummer the foliage is topped by masses of bright lavender-blue blooms, very full, rounded, and long-lasting.
-Bees and butterflies are drawn to this plant by the dozen, and you will be unable to keep yourself from cutting its stalks for fresh bouquets as well as Everlastings.
-An herb, this Lavender contains essential oils that can be used in cuisine, but is such a fine garden presence that it is also widely used as a low hedge and mass planting.
-Spectacular!
+In midsummer, the foliage is topped by masses of bright lavender-blue blooms, very full, rounded, and long lasting.
+Bees and butterflies are drawn to this plant by the dozen.
+The classic variety makes wonderful fresh bouquets as well as Everlastings.

-Grow in a well-drained, neutral to alkaline soil in an open, sunny spot.
-Like all Lavenders, 'Munstead' needs very well-drained soil, and prefers to be kept on the dry side (once established).
-Very tolerant of heat, humidity, and drought, it is a fine performer in the U.S. Trim back in spring to encourage bushier growth; also deadhead after flowering.
+Grow Munstead in well drained, neutral to alkaline soil in an open, sunny spot.
+Like all Lavenders, Munstead needs very well drained soil, and prefers to be kept on the dry side (once established).
+Very tolerant of heat, humidity, and drought, it is a fine performer in the U.S. Trim back in spring to encourage bushier growth; also deadhead after flowering to keep the plant setting new buds and blooms next season.
 Zones 5-9.